Skip Ribbon Commands

 QU College of Pharmacy Lead Representative:

-Mariyam JihadMyriam Jihad Jaam is an MSc (Pharm) graduate who successfully defended her thesis and graduated with distinction in June 2017.
-She completed her BSc degree in Pharmacy in the College of Pharmacy at Qatar University in 2015 after which she immediately enrolled into the MSc program.
-Myriam received a scholarship during her graduate studies and was working as a Graduate Teaching Assistant (GTA) while completing her MSc project.
-During this time she was the student representative in the IPEC and was the founder and the president of the IPE Student Association.
-While president, Ms. Myriam organized a number of events and participated in the ATBH conference held in Oxford representing the student Association.
+Ms. Myriam Jihad Jaam is an MSc (Pharm) graduate who successfully graduated with distinction in June 2017.
+She completed her BSc degree in Pharmacy at the College of Pharmacy, Qatar University in 2015, after which she immediately enrolled in the MSc program.
+Myriam received a scholarship during her graduate studies and worked as a Graduate Teaching Assistant (GTA) while completing her MSc project.
+During this time, she was the student representative in the IPEC and was the founder and president of the IPE Student Association.
+While president, Ms. Myriam organized a number of events and participated in the ATBH conference held in Oxford, representing the Student Association.
 Ms. Myriam is currently working as a Teaching Assistant in the College of Pharmacy and is actively involved in facilitating IPE events.

 QU College of Health Sciences Lead Representatives: